List of Google April Fools' Day jokes: Jargon-Bot for Google Apps

 Jargon-Bot instantly recognizes business terms and provides real-time, in-product jargon translation into plain English.

 Google TV Click

 Innovative remote control application for phone and tablet lets users interact with shows and movies as they are playing.

 Google Voice for Pets

 Google introduced special Voice Communication Collars that fit around animal necks and use a series of sensors to record audio directly from animal vocal cords.
 Using a WiFi network, audio messages are uploaded to Google Voice within seconds.
 Alternately, a tiny micro-LED emitter built into the collar can project a keyboard onto the floor, so the animal pet can tap its front paws to send text messages.
 To understand animal language, Google took their voicemail transcription engine and combined it with millions of adorable pet videos from the Internet, training it to translate cat meows or dog growls into English.

 $1 Google Offer for Parking Karma

-Google Offer for unlimited good parking karma $1 takes the stress and guesswork out of finding a good spot by providing the following service:
+Google offers a service for identifying available parking spaces.
+The service provides the following features: